Azure/Avere/docs/jumpstart_deploy.md

-# Jumpstart Deploy a vFXT Cluster
+# Deploy a vFXT Cluster
 The easiest way to create a vFXT cluster, is to use a controller node which has scripts and templates for creating the vFXT cluster.
 In this tutorial, you will create a controller node and use it to create a vFXT cluster.
 By the end of this tutorial, you will have a VNET, a controller, and a vFXT cluster as shown in the following diagram:

 <img src="images/vfxt_deployment.png">

-In this tutorial, we will enable managed service identity (MSI) on the Avere vFXT cluster, but it will not be enabled on the controller.

 This tutorial assumes that you have done the following prerequisites: